-Surrey Youth Cabinet is a group of democratically elected and selected young people aged 11 to 19 (or 25 if special education needs and disabled (SEND) representing youth participation groups and the 11 Boroughs within Surrey.
+Surrey Youth Cabinet is a group of democratically elected and selected young people aged 11 to 19 (or 25 if with additional needs and disabilities) representing youth participation groups and the 11 Boroughs within Surrey.

 We all live, work or study within Surrey and our aim is to allow young people in Surrey to have a voice in their community and be heard at Council and Parliamentary level about issues that affect them.

 The voice of young people is important to us and we would love all young people to be involved.

 The UK Youth Parliament ensures that young people have the opportunity to use their voice to bring about social change on a national level.
 It sits with 369 elected Members (MYPs) all aged 11 to 19 who are usually elected annually through youth elections throughout the UK.

 Any young person aged 11 to 19 can stand to be elected as an MYP or can vote to elect an MYP for their Borough or District.